-Slaughterhouse Rulz wears its comedic colours with pride, lampooning the traditional British boarding school while embracing light but atmospheric horror.
-Its characters and monsters held within a bubble of the faintly ridiculous.
-However, what makes this horror/comedy shine above and beyond the British wit at its core is a young cast merely having fun.
-With a screenplay that does not attempt to provide deep meaning, large scale character development or shocking twists.
-The result of which is a joyously light affair with some cracking monster effects, engaging humour and devilish deaths.
+Slaughterhouse Rulz wears its comedic colours with pride in lampooning the traditional British boarding school while embracing a light but atmospheric horror.
+Here its characters and monsters are held within a bubble of ridiculousness encased in the unpenetrable shield of British wit.
+The result is a joyously light affair with cracking monster effects, engaging humour and devilish deaths.
 So buckle up for a night of schoolyard terrors, rotten smells, snappy monsters and bloody mortarboards.
-Just don’t forget the snuff, cricket bats and shin guards; the new school term was never meant to be this mad!
+Just don’t forget the snuff, cricket bats and shin guards.

 Director: Crispian Mills

 We have already established that school can be a dark place, from isolation to bullying and peer pressure.
-But one horror that reflects this more than most, and yet remains hidden in the mists of early millennium horror, is Tormented.
-A ‘skins‘ inspired British gem from 2009, that is not only creative and bold but also uncomfortably close to the mark.
-Its characters embedded in an after school world of parties, music, sex and drugs.
-Their behaviour inside of the school gate laced with the new freedom and danger of social media, texting and instant video.
-As they make other kids lives a living hell through bullying and torment.
+But one horror that reflects this more than most and yet remains sadly hidden is Tormented.
+Wright’s ‘skins’ inspired British gem from 2009 is creative and bold and uncomfortably close to the mark.
+Here the characters we meet are surrounded by a whirlwind of after school parties, music, sex, popularity contests and drugs.
+Their behaviour inside the school gate, reflecting the newly emerging worlds of social media, online chat and instant video as they make the lives of other kids a living hell through bullying and torment.

-Tormented understands the darker side of school life, in a manner that is bound to bring back some long-forgotten memories for viewers.
-In turn, creating a strange mix of dark humour, uncomfortable truths and classic slasher horror.
-The sadistic pleasure many teens gain from their brief notoriety and power embodied by Alex Pettyfer’s ‘Bradley White’; his small entourage of followers lapping up the popularity he exudes.
-Including Alexis (Dimitri Leonidas) who, while displaying a softer side, equally plays along with the rampant toxic masculinity and bullying of his peer group.
-The recent suicide of fellow schoolboy Darren Mullet, sitting squarely at the feet of Bradley’s gang.
-His school life a rollercoaster of torment, ignored by teachers and fellow students alike.
+Tormented understands the darker side of school life in a way that will bring back some long-forgotten memories for viewers.
+The sadistic pleasure many teens gain from their brief notoriety and power, embodied by Alex Pettyfer’s ‘Bradley White’ and his small entourage of followers.
+Here Alexis (Dimitri Leonidas) plays along with his peer group’s rampant toxic masculinity and bullying while secretly unsure of the lack of ethics and humanity displayed.
+The recent suicide of his fellow schoolboy Darren Mullet, sitting squarely at the feet of Bradley’s gang.

 Director: Jon Wright